antoniovazquezblanco/antoniovazquezblanco.github.io/blog/_posts/2014-04-18-Hello-world.md

 device security.

 I think you will find usefull some of my projects and interests and I hope you can learn from my experience the same way I expect learning from your opinions and comments.
-I would like to see a lot of feedback and/or any questions you think I might be able to solve in my mailbox (<antoniovazquezblanco@gmail.com>) or in comments (not implemented yet in this blog...).
+I would like to see a lot of feedback and/or any questions you think I might be able to solve in my mailbox (<antoniovazquezblanco@gmail.com>) or in comments <span style="text-decoration:line-through">(not implemented yet in this blog...)</span>.